 See under Holidays below if you want some assistance in organising a walk.

 Malvern Hills District Footpath Society (pic below) was originally set up to keep local paths open, but puts on a wide variety of walks throughout the year, Saturdays and mid-week.Forest of Dean Ramblers Association Site includes details of current programme, generally in and around the Forest.
 See national site (below) for walks directory for all groups.

 Herefordshire Ramblers Association - taking in Hereford, Ross, Mortimer (Leominster) and Leadon Vale (Ledbury) groups.

 Malvern Walking Festival in spring.
-2013: 25th May to 2nd June.
-No charge for walks, but some involve transport costs.
+2014: 24th May to 1st June.
+Booking fee of £3 per walk per adult (at 2014), plus some involve transport costs.
 Organisers include the Malvern Hills Conservators.
 Tourist Information: 01684 892289.

 The Civic Society leads Town Walks through Victorian Malvern during the summer months.
 Saturday mornings starting from Tourist Information Centre, where you can get tickets and further info.

 Herefordshire Festival of Walking An annual event taking place in June.
 2012: 16th to 24th.
 Most need to be booked in advance.

 Bishop's Castle Walking Festival, early June (2014: 10th - 12th), is a bit further afield in south Shropshire.